 What Should Be Covered:

 A big component of picking which auto warranty supplier you should go with is figuring out what will be covered, or rather, what won’t be covered.
 And to answer this question, it isn’t as clear-cut as you may think.
-It really depends on a variety of thing such as you, your vehicle, and which coverage you choose.
+It really depends on a variety of things such as you, your vehicle, and which coverage you choose.
 There are four major types of coverages: Powertrain, Stated Component, Exclusionary, and WRAP.
 To simplify things a bit, we have explained the four most common types of coverage below.

 Stated Component– This coverage is considered a mid-level plan which covers all the basic components of the powertrain protection in addition to other important components such as heating and cooling systems, front and rear suspension, steering, and more.

-Exclusionary– This plan is widely considered a “full coverage” protection plan by many, exclusionary coverage is so extensive that instead of listing what is covered it lists a small list of “exclusions” that are not covered by the policy, because it covers THAT many parts and components.
+Exclusionary– This plan is widely considered a “full coverage” protection plan by many, exclusionary coverage is so extensive that instead of listing what is covered it lists a small list of “exclusions” that are not covered by the policy because it covers THAT many parts and components.
 Many experts like to say that this coverage will cover everything from the hubcaps to the hood.

-WRAP– Sometimes when a driver buys a used car it could still have some of the manufacturer’s warranty remaining (the original coverage placed on the car from the manufacturer like Cadillac, Dodge, or Nissan) but it will be limited to only the basic components similar to the Powertrain coverage mentioned above, however WRAP coverage will cover the remaining components of your vehicle where the manufacturer’s warranty leaves off.
+WRAP– Sometimes when a driver buys a used car it could still have some of the manufacturer’s warranty remaining (the original coverage placed on the car from the manufacturer like Cadillac, Dodge, or Nissan) but it will be limited to only the basic components similar to the Powertrain coverage mentioned above, however, WRAP coverage will cover the remaining components of your vehicle where the manufacturer’s warranty leaves off.